sachin9891/Calculator-using-jquery/README.md

 # Calculator-using-jquery

-Calculator using Javascript and Jquery
+A Basic Calculator from Scratch using HTML , CSS , Jquery

+Watch it  <a href="https://sachin9891.github.io/Calculator-using-jquery/" target ="_blank"> here </a>